labex-labs/.github/profile/README.md

 ## Hi there 👋

-If you are an expert in a certain field of technology, you are welcome to join us as a LabEx author.
+If you are an expert in a certain field of technology, you are welcome to join us as a LabEx Instructor.

 To become a LabEx author: